senchalabs/philogl/docs/event.md

 ### Notes:

-Even though the *Events* object is accessible via the PhiloGL function the events are often set in the PhiloGL constructor.
-For more information about the PhiloGL constructor check the [Core](core.html) Script.
+Even though the *Events* object is accessible via the PhiloGL function the events should be set in the [PhiloGL constructor](core.html#PhiloGL:constructor).

 ### Examples:

 Setting rotation and zoom to a moon object with drag and drop and mousewheel events.

 {% highlight js %}
-    var pos, camera, moon, canvas;
+    var pos, camera, moon, app;

     //create and assign variables to objects...

-    PhiloGL.Events.create(canvas, {
+    PhiloGL.Events.create(app, {
       onDragStart: function(e) {
         pos = {
           x: e.x,